graphcommerce-org/graphcommerce/docs/content/framework/seo.md

 the sitemap, which is located in the directory /public/sitemap.xml.
 For example, view the [demo sitemap.xml ↗](https://graphcommerce.vercel.app/sitemap.xml)

-Generating the sitemap.xml file is part of the static build proces.
-Use `yarn build` to initiate the build proces and to generate a new sitemap.xml file.
+Generating the sitemap.xml file is part of the static build process.
+Use `yarn build` to initiate the build process and to generate a new sitemap.xml file.

 Sitemap generation uses the `NEXT_PUBLIC_SITE_URL` variable in your .env fil.